DSpace/RestContract/resourcepolicies.md

 The recipient of the policy, eperson or group, cannot be modified.
 If you need to do so please delete the policy and create a new one.

 Return codes:
-* 200 Ok if the operation succeed and an eperson is set for this policy
+* 200 Ok - if the operation succeed and an eperson is set for this policy
+* 204 No content - if the operation succeed but no eperson is set for this policy
 * 401 Forbidden - if you are not authenticated and the policy is not related to the Anonymous group
 * 403 Unauthorized - if you are not logged in with sufficient permissions.
 See the requirement in the GET Single Resource Policy endpoint
 * 404 Not found - if the resource policy doesn't exist (or was already deleted)